Michael Strigel, President and Executive Director

 Cara Erickson, Marketing and Communications Manager

 With a background in Graphic Design, Cara joined the Aldo Leopold Nature Center October 2013 in a part-time capacity as Designer and Programmer of Exhibits and Digital Curricula.
 After years of juggling managing a busy café on Madison’s east side, working at ALNC, and maintaining freelance work; she was promoted to Marketing and Communications Manager.
 Born and raised in Dane County, Cara developed a love for nature at an early age.
 She grew up camping, hiking and canoeing throughout Wisconsin and other parts of the country.
-She believes strongly in the power of community with nature and its ability to empower individuals, build relationships and, ultimately, sustain life.
+She believes strongly in the power of community with nature and its ability to empower individuals, build relationships, and sustain life.

 Virginia Wiggen, Nature Center Director